 The German capital can give even the most seasoned of shopaholics a run for their money, offering plenty of opportunities for shopping sprees with establishments such as high-end fashion stores, humble flea markets and enticing antique emporiums.

 Luxury designer boutiques can be found lining the streets at the west end of Kurfürstendamm and in Friedrichstrasse.
 All the different shopping precincts have their own distinctive style and the best boutiques are often tucked away in backstreets or quiet courtyards.

-The main shopping districts are the Kurfürstendamm, Breitscheidplatz and for some bargains, a quick stroll in the Budapestststrasse and Tauenzienstrasse could prove worthwhile.
-One of the trendiest shopping streets is the Schönhauser Allee with countless independent shops dotted along its thoroughfare offering the latest fashion and young independent designer labels which can be snatched up for a song.
+The main shopping districts are the Kurfürstendamm, Breitscheidplatz, and for some bargains, a quick stroll in the Budapestststrasse and Tauenzienstrasse could prove worthwhile.
+One of the trendiest shopping streets is the Schönhauser Allee, which boasts countless independent shops offering the latest fashion and young independent designer labels which can be snatched up for a song.

 A sales tax (VAT) of 19 percent is levied on most goods and services in Germany.
 Most major stores are open from 9.30am to 8pm daily and between 9am and 4pm on Saturdays.
 All stores are closed on Sundays, except for small stores in the main train stations.

 Become our Berlin Travel Expert

 We are looking for contributors for our Berlin travel guide.
 If you are a local, a regular traveller to Berlin or a travel professional with time to contribute and answer occasional forum questions, please contact us.